 Climping beach as with many along the Sussex coast has pebbles at high tide and is divided by wooden groynes.
 But at low tide, a huge expanse of dark, fine, hard-packed sand is exposed, making it an ideal spot for families and shallow swimming.
 Very popular with kitesurfers and windsurfers with car park grass areas for setting up.

-Climping Beach is a quieter area of coastline than its neighbours of Littlehampton and Bognor Regis.
-Much of the area is now designated of scientific interest, and parts are a nature reserve, although many sections of the sand dunes are now fenced off to protect against erosion and help local species to thrive.
+Climping Beach is a quieter area of coastline than its neighbour seaside towns of Littlehampton and Bognor Regis.
+If you head eastwards towards Littlehampton much of the area is now designated of scientific interest, and parts are a nature reserve, although many sections of the sand dunes are now fenced off to protect against erosion and help local species to thrive.

-Facilities include car parking (charges apply), cafe with outdoor seating, toilets and outside shower, field available for hire.
+Facilities at the beach include car parking (charges apply), a cafe with outdoor seating, toilets and outside shower, field available for hire.
 You also have a pub half a mile back up the road from the beach.
 Out of hours the car park is closed but a few spaces available on the road by the beach.

 Horses not allowed March to October during car park opening hours.

 No water quality measurement available for Climping Beach.